Ace-Quantum/atlas-machine_learning/reinforcement_learning/deep_q_learning/README.md

 This is a readme that I intend on actually (minimally) filling out

+You'll notice regularly in the notes that I'm constantly referencing the tutorial over and over again, And the idea of rewatching it to clear up my understanding of certain parts.
+It's 2.5 hours of tutorials, so I'm unsure if I'll get that done before pushing this for a grade.

 These are some commands you might need to run in your terminal: pip install gym[atari, accept-rom-license]==0.21.0 pip install gym[atari,accept-rom-license]==0.21.0